Faiber09/Computer-Vision-and-Deep-Learning-Capstone-Project/README.md

 ## Extra

-Inside this folder, you will find several Jupyter notebook files, including:
+Inside this folder, you will find several Jupyter notebook files from the final assignments of various topics studied during the certification program.
+While they are not part of the project itself, these assignments were crucial for understanding various technical aspects during the project, including:

-1. A Deep Learning Model using Keras for predicting concrete strength.
-2. A Convolutional Neural Network (CNN) implemented in PyTorch for classifying the Fashion-MNIST dataset.
+1. A Convolutional Neural Network (CNN) implemented in PyTorch for classifying the Fashion-MNIST dataset.
-3. Restricted Boltzmann Machines (RBMs) in TensorFlow for reconstructing the MNIST dataset.
+2. Restricted Boltzmann Machines (RBMs) in TensorFlow for reconstructing the MNIST dataset.
-4. Autoencoders in TensorFlow for feature extraction and dimensionality reduction using the MNIST dataset.
+3. Autoencoders in TensorFlow for feature extraction and dimensionality reduction using the MNIST dataset.
-5. LSTM (Long Short-Term Memory) networks in TensorFlow for language modeling.
+4. LSTM (Long Short-Term Memory) networks in TensorFlow for language modeling.